ProfPorkins/GameTech/README.md

 ### Entity-Component-System (ECS) Caveat

 The C++ multiplayer examples are designed and implemented using the ECS architectural pattern.
 This pattern changes the game loop in how it is implemented, but fundamentally the same steps are there.
-In ECS there is _only_ and update stage.
+In ECS there is _only_ an update stage.
 During the update all systems are updated.
 Two of those systems are _input_ and _render_.
 When you look at the C++ examples, the update implementation looks like the following...

     systemNetwork.update();
     systemInput.update();